-A structured settlement definition** appears in the Internal Revenue Code at Section 5891(C) (1), as "an arrangement"—
+A structured settlement definition appears in the Internal Revenue Code at §5891(C) (1), as "an arrangement"—

-(A) which is established by (1) suit or agreement for periodic payment of damages excludable from gross income of the recipient under section 104(a)(2), or (ii) agreement for periodic payment of damages under any workers’ compensation law excludable from gross income of the recipient under section 104(a)(1), and
+(A) which is established by (1) suit or agreement for periodic payment of damages excludable from gross income of the recipient under §104(a)(2), or (ii) agreement for periodic payment of damages under any workers’ compensation law excludable from gross income of the recipient under §104(a)(1), and

-(B) under which the periodic payments are (i) of the character described in subparagraphs (A) and (B) of section 130(c)(2), and (ii) payable by a person who is a party to the suit or agreement or the workers’ compensation claim or by a person who has assumed the liability for such periodic payments under a qualified assignment in accordance with section 130...
+(B) under which the periodic payments are (i) of the character described in subparagraphs (A) and (B) of §130(c)(2), and (ii) payable by a person who is a party to the suit or agreement or the workers’ compensation claim or by a person who has assumed the liability for such periodic payments under a qualified assignment in accordance with §130...

 Structured settlements are available in all 50 states.
 Structured Settlement annuities are only placed by or in conjunction with brokers and consultants who hold active life insurance licenses (annuities, which are issued by life insurance companies, are grouped into this category for regulatory purposes) and are authorized by the insurers that issue the structured settlement annuities.
 In New York State, individuals or companies holding life broker licenses may also act as structured settlement consultants, but may not be appointed by the annuity issuer.
-Such brokers and consultants are generally paid a one-time commission, by the annuity issuer(s) for placing the structured settlement annuity or other funding asset.
+Such brokers and consultants are generally paid a one-time commission or share of the commission, by the annuity issuer(s), or co-broker, for placing the structured settlement annuity or other funding asset.